pwwang/biopipen/docs/processes.md

         Merges multiple SAM and/or BAM files (must be sorted by coordinate) into a single file.

     - **input**
-        - `infiles:file`: Input sam/bam files to be merged
+        - `infiles:files`: Input sam/bam files to be merged

     - **output**
         - `outfile:file`: The merged bam file